scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Flying.*** This creature can fly and hover in place.
 If this creature is grappled or restrained it plummets from the air.

-***Magic Eater.*** This creature adds 2 Superior dice when making defense or saving throws against magic.
+***Magic Eater.*** This creature adds 2 Superior dice when making defense or attribute saves against magic.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 4th level using 4/1/1 as their spellcasting roll, and cannot cast more than 10 times per long rest.
 Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Barrier_, _Counter Spell_, _Dispel Magic_, _Blink_, _Elemental Shell_, and _Lightning Bolt_.